My Name is Niki

-My Name is Niki (Ich heiße Niki) is a 1952 West German comedy film directed by Rudolf Jugert and starring Paul Hörbiger, Aglaja Schmid and Hardy Krüger.
+My Name is Niki (Ich heiße Niki) is a 1952 West German comedy drama film directed by Rudolf Jugert and starring Paul Hörbiger, Aglaja Schmid and Hardy Krüger.
 It was made by Bavaria Film at the company's Munich Studios and on location in the city and in Hamburg.
 The film's sets were designed by the art directors Franz Bi and Botho Höfer.